-This was the ultimate impression I got after arriving to Basin Harbor Club and Resort on Lake Champlain in Vermont.
+This was the ultimate impression I got after arriving at Basin Harbor Club and Resort on Lake Champlain in Vermont.
 Yet, it was even more than all that.

 Even after reading over and studying BHC’s website for hours on end before arriving (I do this with every place I visit to get me excited for our destination), I have to say their site simply doesn’t do them justice.

-When you hear the the saying ‘It’s a destination of it’s own’ I think it was referring to Basin Harbor Club.
+When you hear the saying ‘It’s a destination of its own I think it was referring to Basin Harbor Club.
 You can easily spend weeks here and not have a dull, lackluster moment.
 Even when it’s raining (which it did for a little bit of our time).

-The Ultimate Guide to Staying at Basin Harbor Club and Resort
+The Ultimate Guide to Staying at Basin Harbor Club Vermont

 Lodging Options at Basin Harbor Club